Robert-96/dezmereanrobert.com/content/projects/altwalker.md

 If you want to work with the latest code before it’s released, install or update the code from the `develop` branch:

 ```
-$ pip3 install -U git+https://gitlab.com/altom/altwalker/altwalker
+$ pip install -U git+https://github.com/altwalker/altwalker
 ```

-For a more detailed tutorial read the [Installation](https://altom.gitlab.io/altwalker/altwalker/installation.html) section from the documentation.
+For a more detailed tutorial read the [Installation](https://altwalker.github.io/altwalker/installation.html) section from the documentation.

 ## Quickstart